nfrederick023/better-clipface/README.md

 List of config parameters:

-- `app_path` - The absolute path of the directory containing the clips that Clipface should host.
-This defaults to `"/data"`.
+- `app_path` - Path of the directory where Better Clipface will make it's files.
+A "videos" folder will be created and this is where you will want to place your video files You want Better Clipface to index.

   **Default value**: `"/data"`<br />
   **Environment variable**: `APP_PATH`

-- `page_title` - Title displayed on the clip list page.
-If not set (which is the default), no title will be displayed and the header will be significantly smaller.
+- `page_title` - Title displayed on the clip list page and in the browser tab.

   **Default value**: `Better Clipface`<br />
   **Environment variable**: `PAGE_TITLE`

-- `password` - A password used to protect your Better Clipface instance.
+- `password` - Used to protect your Better Clipface instance.
 By default this is enabled because there is another variable below which when disabled allows for a more secure way to have a public facing library.